wenealves10/devBot/README.md

 # botDev
-This is a bot for barber shop
+This is a bot for DevBot